Eugene Butler (serial killer)

-Eugene Butler (1849 – October 22, 1913) was an American serial killer who murdered six teenage boys at his residence in Niagara, North Dakota from 1900 to 1906.
-He was then admitted to an asylum, where he died in 1913, two years before his crimes were discovered.
+Eugene Butler (c.
+1849 – October 22, 1913) was an American serial killer who murdered six teenage boys at his residence in Niagara, North Dakota, from 1900 to 1906.
+The bodies of his victims were found in 1915, two years after Butler had died in an insane asylum.

 Biography

 Early life and move to North Dakota

-Butler was born in 1849, one of three sons born to Ephraim and Rebecca (née Pearson) Butler.
-He was of English descent, with his family having roots in Braintree, Essex, England.
-He came from a prosperous family, and around 1882, he moved to North Dakota from Buffalo, New York, buying a 480-acre farm in Niagara, North Dakota.
-He maintained it on his own, never married and lived as a recluse, avoiding contacts with neighbors and only going out for business purposes in nearby Larimore, North Dakota, hiring farm hands to maintain his farm during the summer months.
+Eugene Butler was born in Royalton, New York, near Buffalo, circa 1849, one of three sons born to Ephraim and Rebecca (née Pearson) Butler.
+Upon moving to the Dakota Territory around 1882, Butler purchased a 480-acre farm in the city of Niagara (in present-day North Dakota).
+He maintained the property on his own, never married and lived as a recluse, avoiding contacts with neighbors and only going out for business purposes in nearby Larimore.
+Butler hired farmhands to maintain his land during the summer months.

 Insanity, asylum and death

-Ever since moving to the state, Butler began showing signs of a mental illness, including suffering from hallucinations and thinking that invisible people were chasing him.
-His mind deteriorated even further around 1906, when he began riding out into the night, screaming at the top of his lungs and scaring the county's residents.
-Due to being considered a public nuisance, he was admitted to the North Dakota State Hospital under the supervision of Dr. W. M. Hotchkiss.
+Since moving to Niagara, Butler began showing signs of mental illness.
+He suffered from hallucinations, claimed that invisible people were chasing him, and around 1906 he began riding on horseback at nighttime, screaming at the top of his lungs and scaring other residents.
+Due to being considered a public nuisance, Butler was admitted to the North Dakota State Hospital in Jamestown under the supervision of Dr. W. M. Hotchkiss.

-During the following years at the asylum, Butler only gave some trouble at isolated periods to the staff, most of the time just expressing his fears towards invisible figures that were "chasing after" him and having his picture taken, believing that the camera would suck out his soul.
-Aside from this, he showed no homicidal tendencies at all.
-According to Dr. A. W. Guest, Butler was a man of small stature, very gallant and fond of attending the hospital dances, even falling desperately in love with one of the female physicians.
+During his confinement at the asylum, Butler expressed his fears towards the supposed invisible figures and having his picture taken, believing that the camera would suck out his soul.
+Despite his condition, he showed no violent or homicidal tendencies.
+According to Dr. A. W. Guest, Butler was a man of small stature, very gallant and fond of attending the hospital dances, even falling desperately in love with one of the nurses.
 On October 22, 1913, Butler died while imprisoned in the asylum.
 His remains were shipped to Middleport, New York, where he would be buried by relatives.